GDMTT/Patch_Master_for_Azure/ReadMe.md

 - Filtering specific patches is not supported yet.
 - There may be Azure-imposed limits (to be investigated).

+## Known Issues
+- The Az powershell commands succeed with the error "Microsoft.Azure.Management.Compute.Models.ApiError" checking the server manual confrims the succcess full installation.
 ---

 For more details, see the script comments and Docs/Invoke-AzurePatchMaster.md.